tatianegercina/FinTech/02-Homework/06-PyViz/Instructions/README.md

 ### Dashboard Visualization Web Application

-The final step on finishing this assignment to present the analysis results to investors is to assemble all your plots on a dashboard.
+The final step is to present your analysis results to investors by assembling all your plots on a dashboard usig `Pyviz Panel`.

-* Reusing the code from the previous section, create function to create each plot.
-If you decide to go on the [Challenge](#Challenge) also include the map on the dashboard.
+* Open the _Dashboard jupyter notebook_ and reuse the code from the previous section to code some functions to create each plot.
+If you decide to go on the [Challenge](#Challenge) also create a function to include the map on the dashboard.
 * Create a tabbed dashboard with the following sections:
-  * _Welcome tab_: On this tab include a welcome text depicting the what purpose of the dashboard, if you worked on the Challenge, also include the `scatter_mapbox()` plot below the text, if you didn't include an image instead.
+  * _Welcome tab_: On this tab include a welcome text depicting the purpose of the dashboard, if you worked on the Challenge, also include the `scatter_mapbox()` plot below the text, if you didn't include an image instead.
-  * _Yearly Market Analysis tab_: This tab will contain the three plots you created with `matplotlib`.
+  * _Yearly Market Analysis tab_: This tab will contain the three plots you created with the Pandas `plot()` function.
   * _Neighborhood Analysis tab_: You should include on this tab the two plots you created with `hvPlot`.
   * _Parallel Plots Analysis tab:_: Finally this tab will include the two parallel plots you created using `Plotly Express`.
-* You can create a draft dashboard using Jupyter notebooks before creating the python script to launch the web application with the `Bokeh Server`.
 * Feel free to design the dashboard's layout at your convenience by combining the Column, Row and Tabs layout objects.

 ### Challenge